pulsar135/projrepo/appdoc.md

 ## Application Overview
 This application uses the Katz Back-off (KBO) Model with discounting for quadgrams to provide the top three words predicted to complete the user input phrase (ngram).
+A list of resources on KBO Model, Natural Language Processing, and Text Mining in R can be found on github in the [resources list][1]

 ## Discount values
 For the purposes of this simplified application the discount was assumed to be